sinseman44/koolnova-BMS-Integration/simulator/USAGE.md

 - `v2 modes`: v2 global mode and available/hidden mode switches.
 - `v2 auto`: v2 automatic changeover thresholds and target modes.
 - `v2 water`: v2 water temperature limits and water/NTC temperature diagnostics.
-- `v2 advanced`: v2 pump, valve, thermostat block and electrovalve-mask settings.
+- `v2 advanced`: v2 pump, valve, thermostat block, per-zone opening angle and electrovalve-mask settings.

 Each writable field is edited as a decoded value, not as an opaque raw register.
 Inputs are checked against the known Koolnova Modbus table bounds before the raw register is updated.